Custom-Roles-for-TTT/TTT-Custom-Roles/CONVARS.md

-ttt_killer_shop_random_percent              0       // The percent chance that a weapon in the shop will be not be shown for killers ttt_zombie_shop_random_percent              0       // The percent chance that a weapon in the shop will be not be shown for zombies ttt_hivemind_shop_random_percent            0       // The percent chance that a weapon in the shop will be not be shown for the hive mind
+ttt_killer_shop_random_percent              0       // The percent chance that a weapon in the shop will be not be shown for killers ttt_zombie_shop_random_percent              0       // The percent chance that a weapon in the shop will be not be shown for zombies ttt_hivemind_shop_random_percent            0       // The percent chance that a weapon in the shop will be not be shown for the hive mind ttt_quartermaster_shop_random_percent       0       // The percent chance that a weapon in the shop will be not be shown for the quartermaster

 // Enable/Disable Individual Role Random Shop Restrictions ttt_traitor_shop_random_enabled             0       // Whether role shop randomization is enabled for traitors